 For a moment we stood on the cliff at the edge of the Ajo

-the desert dotted with organ pipe and saguaro cactus.
+The desert below was covered with organ pipe and saguaro cactus.

-On the horizon the earth spun the last rays of sun shifting the colors:
+On the horizon the earth spun the last rays of sun shifting colors:

 light bending sky blue to sea green, gold then crimson,

 each shade giving way to the deep purple that is the rushing edge of night.